Children's Comprehensive Bible Question Quiz

 c.
 John.

-b.
-Luke was a doctor, a disciple, and wrote the book of Luke.
+Luke was a doctor, a disciple, and the writer of the book of Luke.

 -